Overview of Dual Eligibiles

 The ACA also created the Medicare-Medicaid Coordination Office (MMCO) within CMS with a renewed emphasis on coordinating and integrating care for duals to ensure that they receive seamless, high quality health care and to make the system as cost-effective as possible.

-- A capitated model in which a state, CMS, and a health plan enter into a three-way contract and the plan receives a prospective blended payment to provide comprehensive, coordinated care
+- Eight states have negotiated memorandum of understanding with CMS to test capitated models in which the state, CMS, and health plans enter into three-way contracts and the plans receive a prospective blended payment to provide comprehensive, coordinated care.

-- A managed fee-for-service model in which a state and CMS enter into an agreement that would permit the state to share in Medicare savings for care coordination initiatives
+- Two states have signed MOUs with CMS for managed fee-for-service models in which the state and CMS enter into an agreement that permits the state to share in Medicare savings for care coordination initiatives.

-CMS awarded a grant to Mathematica to develop a technical assistance resource center, the Integrated Care Resource Center, to help all states coordinate care for high-cost, high-need beneficiaries
+CMS awarded a grant to Mathematica to develop a technical assistance resource center, the Integrated Care Resource Center, to help all states coordinate care for high-cost, high-need beneficiaries.
+CMS awarded a grant to RTI, International to design evaluations for the demonstrations.